Performance Monitoring on Aggregated Ethernet Interfaces

 For Ethernet loss measurement on AE interfaces, with the active-standby mode of the interfaces, transmission and reception of PDUs is always through the Packet Forwarding Engine that hosts the active link.
 For the active-standby mode of the AE interfaces, you can configure a maximum of only two member links.
 ETH-LM is supported only when all the active member or child links are on the same Packet Forwarding Engine.
 For the downstream maintenance endpoints (MEPs), ETH-LM is supported for CCC, VPLS, and bridge address families, and for upward MEPs, ETH-LM is supported only for CCC families.
 In the transmission path, with active-standby links of AE interfaces, whenever the active child link fails, if the standby link is non-local, the packets are redirected to the new active link.
 When this redirection occurs, the ETH-LM counters are reset.
 If the standby link is on same Packet Forwarding Engine as the active link, then the counters are not reset because the counters are read on the local Packet Forwarding Engine memory and to prevent the other end of the session to treat new Packet Forwarding Engine counters as losses owing to reset of the counters.
 In the received path, with active-standby links of AE interfaces, all the child links are programmed in the input list using next-hops to redirect the packets to the anchor FPC after copying the counters in the Packet Forwarding Engine.
 For Ethernet synthetic loss measurement (SLM), processing of SLM PDUs for requests and responses similar to other protocols from the line card CPU is implemented.
 All other computation and data are software-based.
 ETH-SLM is supported on AE interfaces for CCC, bridge, VPLS, and inet families.

 Starting with Junos OS Release 16.1, Ethernet loss measurement over an aggregated Ethernet (ae) interface is not supported when the enhanced LAG functionality is enabled on a router.
 The enhanced LAG capability is enabled by default when you configure enhanced IP services mode by including the network-services enhanced-ip statement at the [edit chassis] hierarchy level.
 For Ethernet loss measurement to work properly, you must disable the enhanced LAG functionality by entering the set chassis aggregated-devices disable-lag-enhanced statement.
-Also, CFM is not supported when enhanced LAG is enabled.
+Starting with Junos OS Release 16.2, connectivity fault management (CFM) is supported when enhanced LAG is enabled.

 Starting with Junos OS Release 16.1, performance monitoring for connectivity fault management (by including the performance-monitoring statement and its substatements at the [edit protocols oam ethernet connectivity-fault-management] hierarchy level) is not supported when the network-to-network (NNI) or egress interface is an aggregated Ethernet interface with member links on DPCs.